-Nawaz nominates Shahbaz as next PM; Shahid Khaqan for interim period
+PML-N nominates Shahbaz as next PM; Shahid Khaqan for interim period

-ISLAMABAD, July 29 (APP): Former Prime Minister Muhammad
+ISLAMABAD, July 29 (APP): The Parliamentary Party of the

-Nawaz Sharif Saturday nominated Punjab Chief Minister Muhammad
+Pakistan Muslim League-Nawaz Saturday nominated Punjab Chief

 Addressing the Parliamentary Party meeting of the PML-N, he